vcealicu/cryptocompare-contributions/README.md

 ## Introduction
 Contributing Crypto market data to CryptoCompare is now supported via our Contributor API.
 Each contributor is required to have an APIKey before beginning contributions.

 Both trade and orderbook updates are supported via REST endpoints documented below.
-Whilst orderbook data is optional, complete tick by tick trade data (with incrementing trade IDs) is required for a successful integration.
+Whilst real-time incremental orderbook data is optional, periodic snapshots are required as well as complete tick by tick trade data (with unique trade IDs).

+Incrementing trade IDs are preferred, however contributions of UUIDs are also supported provided each trade is uniquely identifiable.
 Orderbook data can be contributed either in a raw (i.e. when any change occurs) or conflated (combined changes within each second) formats.

+These constitute the minimum requirements for a successful integration.

 Additionally, information about contributed assets can be provided by our Product endpoint.